docsteveharris/2020-NHS-AI-call/Section 4/03 Detailed project plan.md

 #### WP-x: Training data
 TODO: discuss data that are available; duration; generalisability; how to update; need to update
 TODO: see if you can find another site for collaboration (Ari, GOSH?): Letter of support
+TODO: @ask Ken: would this be a suitable application for transfer learning; imagine seeing a new ward with new LoS predictions to be generated; then we use the existing learning to accelerate LoS predictions in the new ward
+TODO: importantly remember that there is information (learning) in the interaction with the model: this is not a one way flow of info: i.e. the users see the LoS predictions and validate them; the validation becomes part of the model input
+	- LoS validation capture
+	- Key criteria that affect individual patient movement (sticky patients b/c infection or difficulty in placement); not all patients are equal
+	- staffing constraints
+TODO: add note about correcting errors from (e.g. if truth is always automated and electronic then errors propagate)
+TODO: make a big  deal about the importance of ongoing hand data entry to capture those features that the local team thinks are important (e.g. tracheostomy, social issues, infection control, 1:1 nursing requirement); you may like to revisit this in the UI part of the work packages

-Normalised training data is already available at UCLH from April 2019 giving a full year of seasonal variation, and capturing the first COVID-19 surge.
+Normalised trainng data is already available at UCLH from April 2019 giving a full year of seasonal variation, and capturing the first COVID-19 surge.
 Data from previous years is also available, and will

+##### Success criteria
+##### Application milestone
+##### Model milestone:
+##### Man months:
+##### Figures
+##### Refs

 #### WP-x: Just-in-time (JIT) current state